TLINDEN/valpass/README.md

 instance a password `12345678` consists of 8 different characters and might pass the entropy check.
-However, as can be easily seen, the characters are sorted and therefore this password would be s terrible one.
+However, as can be easily seen, the characters are sorted and therefore this password would be a terrible one.

 Thus, character diffusion measures how characters are distributed.